Money Personality: Risk Taker

 - Vulnerable.
 Risk Takers are often the victims of cons.
 The thrill of the deal and the desire for wealth can make for a toxic combination in the Risk Taker.
 Because this kind of loss can be such a blow, the Risk Taker might try to hide the loss from his partner by making more high-risk deals, shifting money around, even gambling in an effort to recoup the lost money.

 - Blinded by possibility.
-When a Risk Taker gets a hold of an idea, reason has left the building, and with it go concern for other people’s feelings, attention to details, and long-range planning.
+When a Risk Taker gets a hold of an idea, reason has left the building, and with it go’s concern for other people’s feelings, attention to details, and long-range planning.

 - Easily resented.
 Even if a Risk Taker is in a relationship with another Risk Taker, the quick decisions, the leveraging of assets, can end with two people who aren’t thrilled.
 When a decision pays off, everyone’s happy, but all it takes is one bum deal to create a rift of resentment.

 - Insensitive.
 Risk Takers hate feeling hemmed in by other people, so rather than work for a compromise, they charge ahead and deal with the relational fallout later.
-And when the Risk Taker’s partner isn’t on board with the decision, there is always relational fallout.
+Then when the Risk Taker’s partner isn’t on board with the decision, there is always relational fallout.

 Money Huddle Tip: If one of you is a Spender, take some time to talk about the impact this Money Personality has on your relationship.
 What are the strengths the Spender brings?
 What are some of the challenges?